dariowho/intents/docs/source/quickstart.rst

 Quickstart
 ==========

 Here some guidance on how to move the first steps with *Intents*.
+Here we will show how to connect an Agent to **Dialogflow ES** to make predictions and trigger Intents.

 Install
 -------

-Install with

 .. code-block:: sh